nkinesis/soen471-project/README.md

 # Model evaluation
 - We divide the rows in the dataset between training (66.6%) and testing (33.3%).
-- We use hyperparameter tunning and cross-validation.
+- We use hyperparameter tuning and cross-validation.

 # Installation
 - (TODO) For the final version of this README, we will describe our local setup so the experiments can be reproduced.